SoliveS/Inquirer.js/README.md

 setTimeout(function() {
   // interrupt after 1 second
-  inquirer.pubsub.emit('interrupt-prompt');
+  inquirer.interruptPrompt();
 }, 1000);
 ```

-So, `pubsub` API was added.
-Note that this functionality is implemented for list
+So, `interruptPrompt()` API was added.
+Note that this functionality is implemented for list only.
-only.

 See [interrupted example](examples/list-interrupted.js).